garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 }
 ```

-The spec is is straightforward.
-We expect the balance of the `recipient` to be increased by `amount` and that amount of tokens should be decreased form the balance of `message.sender`.
+The spec is straightforward.
+We expect the balance of the `recipient` to be increased by `amount` and that amount of tokens should be decreased form the balance of `msg.sender`.
 Note that VeriSol provides the special construct `VeriSol.Old(expr)` to denote the value on an `expr` *before* the invocation.
 The first assertion states that the sum of the balances of `sender` and `recipient` before calling `transfer` is the same than after calling `transfer`.
 The second assertion consider two cases: i) when the recipient and the sender is the same and nothing changes or ii) when the `amount` is decreased (and the should be increased accordingly to comply with the previous assertion).

-What follows is the code snippet of the [`_transfer`](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/5431a5bbf71df2add493602308bdce77f572de45/ERC20.sol#L168) function that perform the actual transference of token.
+What follows is the code snippet of the [`_transfer`](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/master/ERC20-0.sol#L168) function that perform the actual transference of token.

 ```
 function _transfer(address sender, address recipient, uint256 amount) internal {